novceru/sfml-delayed-movement-thing/README.md

 C++ and SFML

-circle object chasing the mouse cursor at a constant velocity
+circle object chasing the mouse cursor
-edit: nvm it's not constant